bjcosta/landscaping/README.md

 I expect to use a small 45W pump to run it 24/7 to keep the water oxygenated and flowing and bacteria alive, but automate a larger pump during the day when the solar panels are generating excess power to permit suficient water flow for additional filtering.
 The pump is a critical part of the system and we should account for redundancy by having two pumps installed (or a backup aerator) and a battery with automatic failover.

-I have a lot more detail on generic pond design and elements specific to my yard at this page: [pond/README.md](pond/README.md)
+At the page on [Pond Design](pond/README.md) I have a lot more detail on generic elements of pond design and how they applied specifically to my backyard.

 # Plant selection

-When I started this project, plant selection was incorrectly where I initially started the design.
-I looked at plants I wanted and then tried to plan everything else  around them.
-It soon became apparently that you can choose to base the design around a few key plants in the yard, but a better tactic is to resolve all the larger structural things first (Like retaining wall, pond placement, shed placement, tree positioning and shade, water availability etc) in a way that maximizes the usable space and then find plants that fit the roles and spaces available.
+When I started this project, plant selection was incorrectly where I initially started the design as I was excited about the food I could grow.
+I looked at the plants I wanted and then tried to plan everything else  around them.
+It soon became apparently that you can choose to base the design around a few key plants in the yard.

+A better tactic is to resolve all the larger structural things first (Like retaining wall, pond placement, shed placement, tree positioning and shade, water availability etc) in a way that maximizes the usable space and then find plants that fit the roles and spaces available.
 These structural aspects of the design will help define what the various planting zones and micro-climates are in the yard so we can then start choosing species that are more suitable.

 My key goals for plant selection are:
 * Define a list of "requirements" that must be met, things like max height for shading, no deciduous near neigbouring property, plants poisonous to fish not near ponds etc.